G. Ustvolskaya

 See 5

-5. This is the nearest church to the house of G. Ustvolskaya.
+5. This is the nearest church to the house of Galina Ustvolskaya.
 Though she loved to admire it while taking a stroll, she went inside only once.
 On one occasion, she speculated: "will it be possible in the future to perform my music there?"
-When asked why she favoured this church in particular, she replied "because there's only room for a few people and a crowd might not appreciate it."
+When asked why she favoured this church in particular, she replied "because there's only room for a few people and a crowd might not appreciate it.".
+Photo: Andrei Bakhmin, 2009.

 Amsterdam